FAQs/Resources

 Visit the Department of Licensing and Regulatory Affairs (LARA) webpage to apply for your license and learn more about submission requirements.
 To review the Michigan licensure process, visit our “Michigan Licensure Process” webpage.

-What experiences do supervisors on this directory have?
+What experiences do supervisors in this directory have?

 All supervisors listed in the MI Social Work Supervision Directory have completed (1) NASW-MI’s “Certificate in Core Supervision” training, (2) are actively licensed LMSWs in the State of Michigan, and (3) have at least three years of practice experience.